 Given its size and location, you can find and reach the Stadtpark easily.

-Subway: the park has its own station (Stadtpark on the U4 line) and is also close to Stubentor (U3) and Wien Mitte-Landstraße (U3 and U4).
+Subway: as mentioned, the park has its own station (Stadtpark on the U4 line), and it also lies close to Stubentor (U3) and Wien Mitte-Landstraße (U3 and U4).

 Tram: Line 2 to Weihburggasse (the stop is on Parkring) or Stubentor